Skullheadx/dotfiles/impurities.md

 option will unconditionally set vim.spellcheck.enable to true as vim-dirtytalk depends on spellchecking having been set up.
 Run :DirtytalkUpdate on first use to download the spellfile.

+# Pair Phone

+kdeconnect-app and pair with phone